apollographql/apollo/docs/source/tutorial/resolvers.md

 <h3 id="mutation-playground">Run mutations in the playground</h3>

 It's time for the fun part - running our mutations in the playground!
-Go ahead and start your server with `npm start` and open up the playground.
+Go back to the playground in your browser and reload the schema with the little return arrow at the top on the right of the address line.

 GraphQL mutations are structured exactly like queries, except they use the `mutation` keyword.
 Let's copy the mutation below and run in the playground:

 ```graphql
 mutation LoginUser {